 Active in community service, Stephen has performed thousands of hours of pro bono legal services for indigent litigants in Courts of Appeals throughout the country and has served in several leadership roles in the Federalist Society.
 At present, Stephen is the Vice President of the Pittsburgh Chapter of the Federalist Society.
 Prior to that, Stephen served on the Board of the D.C.
 Young Lawyers Chapter of the Federalist Society.

 Stephen graduated magna cum laude from both Georgetown University Law Center and the College of the Holy Cross, where he was a Rowing National Champion.
-Following his graduation from Georgetown Law, Stephen served as a clerk for Judge D. Michael Fischer of the U.S. Court of Appeals for the Third Circuit.
+Following his graduation from Georgetown Law, Stephen served as a clerk for Judge D. Michael Fisher of the U.S. Court of Appeals for the Third Circuit.